bizdrop/Discord-Profile-Buttons-Tool/README.md

 # DiscordRPC Tool

 Tool were you can cutomize the discordRPC to your liking.
-NOTE: Change buttons button dosent do anything it was befor the checkbox just forgot to remove and too lazy to reupload ;)
+NOTE: Change buttons button dosent do anything it was before the checkbox just forgot to remove and too lazy to reupload ;)

 ## Step 1
 Create a Application in the Developer Portal and name it what you want to say your playing then grab your Client ID under the OAuth2 general